GWR 3200 Class: Preservation: 9017 Earl of Berkeley

 One locomotive, 9017 Earl of Berkeley survives in preservation at the Bluebell Railway.
 The locomotive was built at Swindon Works in 1938, using frames from "Bulldog" No. 3425 (built 1906), and boiler and cab from "Duke" class No. 3282 (originally named "Chepstow Castle", built in 1895).
 Originally numbered 3217, it was renumbered post-WW2 as 9017.
 Mainly deployed on the Cambrian Line, the locomotive was withdrawn from service at Oswestry in October 1960.

 Preserved privately directly from British Railways, with the Bluebell Line as the then only preserved standard-gauge line in the whole of the UK, it arrived there 15 February 1962.
 From September 1963 it carried the name plates from GWR 4073 Class No. 5060.
 It carried its post-WW2 9017 plates until the BR withdrawal of GWR 0-6-0 No.3217, when it was reunited with its original number plates in early 1965.
 After a period out of traffic from December 1973, its overhaul began in 1980, returning to traffic in 1982.
 After its last overhaul completed in November 2003, its private owner donated it to the Bluebell Railway, on condition that it remained mainly in service on the line.
 After a series of boiler and mechanical failures in June 2011, it was withdrawn from service.
-In early 2024 it was moved to the Vale of Rheidol Railway for a two year loan period, to be displayed in their new museum.
+In early 2024 it was moved to the Vale of Rheidol Railway for a two-year loan period, to be displayed in their new museum, followed by a further two-year loan to the Severn Valley Railway in March 2026 for display in the Engine House museum.